Here I describe our visit to Mauna Kea, the tallest peak in Hawaii.

 A small town appears.
 The coast is tropical and windy.

-The coconut tress are ever flagging wildly.
+The coconut tress are always flagging in the wind wildly.

 From Kona we go to the north coast, famous for fabulous beaches, that gives Hawaii its fame.